Bridgeton incident: Background

 Within a year of launching the Iran–Iraq War in 1980, Iraq began attacking ships carrying oil from Iranian ports, seeking to intimidate Tehran's allies and trading partners and deprive Iran of oil revenues.
 In 1984, Iran began to follow suit, attacking the tankers of countries that supported Iraq.
 In 1987, Kuwait, whose ships carried Iraqi oil, asked both the Soviet Union and the United States for military help.

 Initially, Moscow offered to loan Kuwait three Soviet-flagged oil tankers and to protect them with Soviet Navy warships.
-In response, the United States suggested that Kuwaiti tankers fly American flags and travel in convoys protected by the U.S. Navy.
+In response, and in light of United Nations Security Council Resolution 598, the United States suggested that Kuwaiti tankers fly American flags and travel in convoys protected by the U.S. Navy.
 This convoy effort was dubbed Operation Earnest Will.

 Incident

 Assembled to protect Kuwait's tankers were four frigates, three cruisers, and a destroyer in or around the Persian Gulf and the Strait of Hormuz.
 As well, the U.S. Navy aircraft carrier Constellation and its task force were nearby in the Indian Ocean, while the battleship Missouri, two more cruisers, and a helicopter carrier were patrolling the area.
 The operation's plan called for convoys protected by three or four U.S. warships and carrier-based aircraft, including A-6 attack aircraft, F/A-18 strike fighters, EA-6B jamming aircraft, and F-14 fighters.

 On July 21, 1987, the 414,266-ton Bridgeton and the 48,233-ton gas tanker Gas Prince sailed from the Gulf of Oman under the protection of three U.S. warships in the first convoy of Earnest Will.
 It transited the Strait of Hormuz without incident, although the group was approached by four Iranian F-4 fighters.

 When the convoy arrived at the midpoint of its voyage, Iran proclaimed that the convoy carried "prohibited goods".
-Pasdaran commander Mohsen Rezai initially ordered an attack by Pasdaran speedboats from Farsi Island, but later, based on advice from Iranian Leader Ayatollah Khomeini, it was agreed to keep with the mining operation instead of a direct fight.
+Pasdaran commander Mohsen Rezaee initially ordered an attack by Pasdaran speedboats from Farsi Island, but later, based on advice from the Iranian Supreme Leader, Ayatollah Khomeini, it was agreed to that a mining operation was preferable to direct confrontation.
 A special Pasdaran unit which had spent several weeks practicing for this mission laid a string of nine mines 500 yd apart, and then hastened back to Farsi.

 American intelligence had discovered Rezai's aborted unauthorized attack but missed the mining operation.
 On July 24, Bridgeton collided with mine at a position of 27°58' north and 49°50' east, 13 miles west of Farsi Island.
 The explosion caused a 43 m2 dent in the body of the oil tanker.
 Bridgeton slowed, but did not stop.
 Meanwhile, the U.S. Navy warships took station in the tanker's wake, allowing the big double-hulled ship to break trail.